Singapore airport to get billion-dollar terminal boost

-SINGAPORE Singapore's Changi Airport, considered one of the best in the world, said on Friday it will boost passenger handling capacity by around 25 percent with a fourth terminal that will cost an estimated S$1.28 billion.
+SINGAPORE Feb 8 Singapore's Changi Airport, considered one of the best in the world, said on Friday it will boost passenger handling capacity by around 25 percent with a fourth terminal that will cost an estimated S$1.28 billion ($1.03 billion).

 The Southeast Asian city-state, one of the main Asian gateways for international travellers, said construction of Terminal 4 (T4) would begin this year with completion expected in 2017.